seh32/FundMe/README.md

 ##To use:
 1. Make sure you have python running on your machine.
 See https://wiki.python.org/moin/BeginnersGuide/Download
-2. Download FundMe.py to your machine.
+2. Download FundMe.py to your machine from this github repository.
 3. Open a terminal window.
 4. Navigate to the directory containing FundMe.py
-5. Create file containing a list of diseases of interest.
+5. Create file containing a list of diseases of interest, one disease per line.
 6. Enter `"python FundMe.py"`
 7. Follow prompts in terminal.